Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Services.md

 ### `session-cleanup`

-This operator deletes session from BOS that are older than the `cleanup_completed_session_ttl` value.
+This operator deletes v2 sessions from BOS that are older than the `cleanup_completed_session_ttl` value.

 ### `session-completion`

-This operator marks sessions as complete and saves a final status for the session when all components that a session is responsible for have been disabled.
+This operator marks v2 sessions as complete and saves a final status for the session when all components that a session is responsible for have been disabled.

 ### `session-setup`

-This operator monitors for pending sessions, and translates the session template into a list of components and the boot artifacts and configuration to be set as the desired state for those components.
+This operator monitors for pending v2 sessions, and translates the session template into a list of components and the boot artifacts and configuration to be set as the desired state for those components.

 Related: [BOS v2 sessions and HSM locks](Sessions.md#bos-v2-sessions-and-hsm-locks).